Squamous cell carcinoma in cats: Comprehensive guide

 Chemotherapy may also be considered, especially if the cancer has spread to other parts of the body (metastasized).

-4. Cryo and laser therapy:
+4. Cryotherapy and laser therapy:

-These procedures can be used to destroy tumor tissue in some cases and are less invasive than surgery.
+These procedures can be used in some cases to destroy tumor tissue and are less invasive than surgery.

 5. Supportive care: